fyodor-org-uk/fyodor/random-generators/index.md

 Using Builders to create our fixtures can address some of these issues:

-* All the fields in our object are pre-populated (where it makes sense to do so)
+* All the fields in our object are sensibly pre-populated (where it makes sense to do so)
-* In our test we only need to override the contents of the fields that we care about
+* In our test code we only need to override the contents of the fields that we care about so readers can quickly pick up what's important in the context of the test
 * We can provide a fluent interface to create our object, hopefully expressing a lot of semantic meaning to a reader of the test.
 * We can reuse them throughout our test suite.
 This lets us